glallopitzi/pagerduty-report-builder/README.md

 steps:

+0. create your credentials file by moving and editing the template
 1. change date in common_variables
 2. "./report_builder getAll" to get the lists of incidents ids and numbers
 3. sanitize incidentsId.json removing dpouble quotes around ids